lzwjava/blog-source/original/2025-02-27-linear-algebra-note-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Linear Algebra Note"
+title: Linear Algebra Note
-audio: true
 ---

 Let's break it down further with a concrete example to help clarify the concept of the canonical form of a quadratic form.